arangodb/docs/3.11/analyzers.md

 -----------------

-The *features* of an Analyzer determine what searching capabilities are available and are only applicable in the context of ArangoSearch Views.
+The *features* of an Analyzer determine what searching capabilities are available and are only applicable in the context of Views and inverted indexes.

 The valid values for the features are dependant on both the capabilities of the underlying Analyzer *type* and the query filtering and sorting functions that the